 Students who have completed their sophomore year of high school prior to the beginning of CPCC’s summer session may take summer classes.
-With limited exceptions, students must pay tuition and fees for summer classes.
-Students are limited to pathway classes during the summer.
+All students will be responsible for books and Non-CMS are also responsible for fees.
+Tuition is covered by the state.

 17. Is it possible to substitute courses not on the pathway for those that are?

 Students may take a higher level math class on technical pathways with departmental permission.
 Students may also take higher level math classes on transfer pathways if they submit proper AP Exam Scores to the math division or the CCP Coordinator.
 Click here for additional Math placement criteria.
 Reminder: These are college level math courses and high school pre-calculus is not the same as CPCC's MAT 171 and MAT 172.
 Other substitutions are sometimes possible on an individual basis.